 What Does A Physical Therapist Treat?

-Physical therapists provide relief and a way to reduce current or future need for prescription drugs or surgery, as it helps recover and heal any injuries and issues.
-For more information, call us or book an appointment online.
+Physical therapists provide relief and a way to reduce the current or future need for prescription drugs or surgery, as it helps recover and heal any injuries and issues.
+Visit Dr. David Sylvester DC to avail of physical therapy services.
+For more information, contact us or book an appointment online.
 Harborside Sport & Spine serves patients in Jersey City, NJ and surrounding areas.

 What conditions do physical therapists treat?